JacksonKuo/blog/_posts/2025-8-17-chainguard-repair-local-pipeline.markdown

 {:toc}

 # Problem Statement
 Let's migrate our base images to Chainguard.
-This problem can be further broken down into:
+This problem can be first broken down into:

 * Step 1: Repair the local build pipeline

 After not running my local cluster build for a while, I reran my Makefile and had errors.
-Let's fix this shit...
+Let's fix this shindig...

 #### Problem 1 - .zprofile
 OpenJDK upgraded to 24.
 Which breaks my `~/.zprofile`.
 Apparently, this was a bad idea: `export PATH="/opt/homebrew/Cellar/openjdk/23.0.1/bin:"$PATH`.
 Changed to `export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"` which is apparently the recommended way.